Pensions

 • 2.5%

-Each year, the government confirms how much State Pension will increase by.
-In 2022, the increase was 3.1%.
+Each year, the Government confirms how much State Pension will increase by.
+In 2026, the increase will be 4.8%.
 You can find out more about the State Pension, including an estimate of State Pension if yours is not yet in payment, on the GOV.UK website.

-Any queries about State Pension should be directed to the DWP.
-Contact the DWP online.
+Any queries about State Pension should be directed to the Pension Service.

 Contact us about your pension